osa1/sg/README.md

 sg aims to be a drop-in replacement for [ag][2], though a lot of flags are currently missing.

 Under the hood sg uses [tree-sitter][1] parsers.
-Currently sg comes with Rust and OCaml parsers, which are enabled with `--rust` and `--ocaml` flags, respectively.
+Currently sg comes with Rust, OCaml, and Dart parsers, which are enabled with `--rust`, `--ocaml`, and `--dart` flags, respectively.

 (For languages that are not built-in to sg we could implement loading parsers from shared libraries, but that's currently not implemented)